Beautiful Examples of Sliders in Website Design

 Banneton’s homepage features a marvelous slider that boasts of an artistic nature and a certain charm.
 With its ribbon-style block for displaying description, a sophisticated textured backdrop that mimics a pile of old papers, tiny square-shaped buttons for navigation, it easily puts the selected content above everything else.

 Instrument’s landing page has a clean and crisp appearance, so does the chief slider.
 It employs standard circular buttons for moving between items and has a solid dark box for showing extra information that thanks to its relatively wide size does not go unnoticed.

 Jérôme Détraz’s personal portfolio omits needless things, and as a result, the huge content slider instantly catches the eye.
 It has a flat style appearance and beautiful coloring that lets the component naturally blend into the composition.
 Each slide is split into two parts to showcase the information in a straightforward way.

 Boerdam makes use of a regular full-screen slider that gives the featured content the top priority.
-For the better readability, the designer utilizes solid stripes that stand in sharp contrast to foreground captions, bluish buttons that look eye-catching and flat plain arrow shaped buttons for simplifying navigation.
+For better readability, the designer utilizes solid stripes that stand in sharp contrast to foreground captions, bluish buttons that look eye-catching, and flat plain arrow-shaped buttons for simplifying navigation.

 Digital Convulsions employs a seamless content slider well-suited to the composition.
-Tiny circular buttons with a glossy surface and emboss touch go well with semi-realistic device mockup.
-The background with highlighting effect reinforces the composition.
+Tiny circular buttons with a glossy surface and emboss touch go well with semi-realistic device mockups.
+The background with the highlighting effect reinforces the composition.

 HyperX Media has a slider that looks simple yet functional.
 The structure is neat and sleek, double borders make the component more prominent and vivid, and the footer provides users with the aid panel that includes links to the other slides.